rdeodoo/odoo-toolbox/team-lead/README.md

 to what is usually done in companies:
 - no corporate bullshit, KISS (Keep It Simple, Stupid) and focus on the product
 - no useless recurring meetings
-- little to no KPIs
+- little-to-no KPIs
 - flat hierarchy
 - full trust and autonomy are given by default, people don't have to earn it, they just have to not lose it

 > [!TIP]
-> With 60%+ growth year after year, a lot of people will become TL soon.
+> With 60%+ growth year after year, a lot of people will become TLs soon.

 This role isn’t easy, and new team leads are appointed regularly.
-Having been a team lead for over five years - first in the Belgian Website R&D team, then in the Buffalo PS Tech department - I’ve outlined the key principles to keep in mind when leading a team at Odoo.
+Having been a team lead for over five years, first in the Belgian Website R&D team, then in the Buffalo PS Tech department, I’ve outlined the key principles to keep in mind when leading a team at Odoo.

 Hopefully this will help you understand better:
-- if you are a TL: what is expected from you as a TL
+- if you are a TL: to understand what is expected from you
-- if you are not a TL yet: understand your TL better and know what to expect
+- if you are not a TL yet: to understand your TL better and know what to expect

 ## Table of Contents